Are you able to charge your Powerwall from the Grid?

 Tesla Powerwall Specifications

-The Tesla Powerwall is a top choice for home batteries, with some outstanding specifications available on the home battery market.
-Although there are numerous energy storage devices that provide superior performance however, it is the Powerwall is the best in terms of power output and capacity for storage.
+The Tesla Powerwall is a top choice for home batteries, with one of the most impressive specs on the market for home batteries.
+Although there are numerous energy storage products that offer outstanding performance however, this Powerwall is the best in terms of power output as well as storage capacity.

-The batteries are constructed using lithium nickel manganese as well as cobalt oxide chemistry.
-NMC technology can be described as a form of lithium-ion batteries that have a high storage and power capacity for their compact size.
+The batteries are made with lithium nickel manganese as well as cobalt oxide chemical.
+NMC technology refers to a type of lithium-ion batteries that have a high storage and power capacity for their small dimensions.

-Here are the key specifications for the Tesla Powerwall.
-Tesla Powerwall:
+Here are some key specs for the Tesla Powerwall:

-- Storage capacity to hold energy 13.5 kWh
+- The capacity for energy storage: 13.5 kWh

 - Dimensions: 45.3 inches x 29.6 inches x 5.75 inches